| return to the project page

 Plans / Drawings / Designs

 If your project is to build something, you will need detail plans or drawings.
 These are like blue prints and should show all dimensions, paint schemes, floor plans, layouts, or other detail that can be drawn.
-Plans or drawings are usually done on graph paper which has guidelines, but blank paper is acceptable as long as you are neat.
+Plans or drawings are usually done on graph paper that has guidelines, but blank paper is acceptable as long as you are neat.
 Photographs may also be of value here for some projects.
 If you have made a design (e.g. emblem, logo, etc.) include it in this section.
 All plans, drawings, or figures should be labeled with a Figure Number and a Title (e.g. "Figure 1, Playground looking east").
 Refer to them in the appropriate sections of the text.

 Materials

-Materials are those things which become part of the finished product.
-Examples are lumber, paint, nails, concrete, etc. This is truly a shopping list, so include material specifications (exact size, quality, brand, finish, etc.), number of each item, and cost.
-Don't just say "lumber", you need to describe exactly what pieces of lumber.
+Materials are those things that become part of the finished product.
+Examples are lumber, paint, nails, concrete, etc. This is truly a shopping list, so include material specifications (exact size, quality, brand, finish, etc.), number/amount of each item, and cost.
+Don't just say, "lumber", you need to describe exactly what pieces of lumber.
 If items are to be donated, state so.
 This section is best presented in the form of a separate list or table attached to extra pages in the workbook.
 Tables should include a Table Number and Title (e.g. "Table 1, Materials & Supplies") and be referred to in the appropriate section of the text.

 The Materials table may look something like this: